RickCogley/RCC-Hugo2015/content/post/20161201-ucan-new-words-and-buzzwords-japan-2016.md

 Nihongo learners, I hope you'll keep your eyes peeled for this competition every year.
 You can buy the book these phrases are gleaned from [at Amazon](http://amzn.asia/b57KF6B); it's called "現代用語の基礎知識2017", or "Basic Knowledge on Modern Phrases 2017" (8).

-Anyway, I hope you enjoyed the post. _Cogley-san-dazo_, signing off.
+Anyway, I hope you enjoyed the post. _Cogley-san-dazo_, signing off in Dec 2016.
+Hope to see you again next year!

 ## Reference for Nihongo Learners